Thanhibanani/DATA2410-oblig2/README.md

-# DATA2410-oblig2

-DATA2410 OBLOGATORY ASSIGNMENT 2
+<h1 style="bold">DATA2410 OBLOGATORY ASSIGNMENT 2 <br>
-Made by s354587
+Made by s354587</h1>

 Development and testing a web server
 In this document I will go through  the development of the web server and testing the webserver by making a client.
-Task 1: Making a simple webserver.
+<h2 style="bold">Task 1:</h2> Task1: Making a simple webserver.
 In the first task I copied and pasted the skeleton code for a webserver which is provided for us.
 Further, I wrote code inside the commented block to complete the webserver code.
-The result is shown in the image below:
+The result is shown in the image below: <br>

 Figure 1 "Ready to serve" output